![]() | |||||||||

 SUBTITLE F: PUBLIC WATER SUPPLIES CHAPTER I: POLLUTION CONTROL BOARD PART 620 GROUNDWATER QUALITY SECTION 620.APPENDIX B PROCEDURES FOR DETERMINING HAZARD INDICES FOR CLASS I: POTABLE RESOURCE GROUNDWATER FOR MIXTURES OF SIMILAR-ACTING SUBSTANCES Section 620.APPENDIX B Procedures for Determining Hazard Indices for Class I: Potable Resource Groundwater for Mixtures of Similar-Acting Substances

-a) This appendix describes procedures for evaluating mixtures of similar-acting substances which may be present in Class I: Potable Resource Groundwaters.
+a) This appendix describes procedures for evaluating mixtures of similar-acting substances that may be present in Class I: Potable Resource Groundwaters.
 Except as provided otherwise in subsection (c), subsections (d) through (h) describe the procedure for determining the Hazard Index for mixtures of similar-acting substances.

 HI = [A]/ALA + [B]/ALB +. . .
 [I]/ALI